ghrcdaac/cumulus-disaster-recovery/README.md

   }
 }
 ```
 Add the copy to glacier step into your cumulus workflow.
-GHRC adds this step into our ingest_granule_workflow.tf file between our SyncGranule and ChooseProcess steps
+GHRC adds this step into our ingest_granule_workflow.tf file before our MetadataExtractor step.
 ```
       "Next": "CopyToGlacier"
     },